Quickstart

 We can have the service layer automatically set a price for the Widget based on the number of Widgets in the database.

-1. Create a new folder named Logic.
-Create a new class file in the Logic folder and name it "WidgetService.cs"
+1. Create a new folder named Services.
+Create a new class file in the Services folder and name it "WidgetService.cs"

 2. Replace the class in the file with the code below.